-The Greater Sage grouse are found in limited numbers on native prairie in northwestern South Dakota.
+The Greater Sage grouse are found in limited numbers on native sage-steppe habitat in northwestern South Dakota.
 They are a large, rounded-winged, ground-dwelling bird, up to 30 inches long and two feet tall, weighing from two to seven pounds.
 They have a long, pointed tail with legs feathered to the base of the toes.
 Females are a mottled brown, black, and white.
 Males are larger and have a large white ruff around their neck and bright yellow air sacks on their breasts, which they inflate during their mating display.

 The sage grouse hunting season in South Dakota is very restrictive.
 In the past:

 - a two-day season in late September (Wednesday and Thursday)

 - open only on public lands (U.S. Bureau of Land Management, U.S. Forest Service, State School and Public Lands, and private land leased by SD GF&P for public hunting as Walk-In Area) in all of Harding and those located west of US Highway 85 in Butte County

 Sage grouse are monitored by counting males on traditional spring breeding grounds called leks.